anthony-tuininga/ceODBC/doc/index.rst

 ************

-Copyright |copy| 2007-2008 Colt WorleyParsons.
+Copyright |copy| 2007-2009 Anthony Tuininga.
 All rights reserved.

 See :ref:`license` for complete license and permissions information.